nickdiaz57/into-the-black/README.md

 # into-the-black

-User story - User can start a game with the goal of moving a spaceship across a map, User can retrieve record from backend of their wins and losses

-MVP - Player represented by unique ASCII character on a grid, Player moves across board and reveals tiles as they move, player finds encounters and events as they travel which affect their fuel and health levels or grant powerups, PLayer wins game if they reach beacon on other end of map, Player loses game if they run out of fuel or health

-Stretch goals - Players will encounter random events as they move separate from encounters marked on map, Players progress through 3 unique maps to win game, Players can gain powerups that affect their movement/sight range/other stats, inventory screen window that shows users all acquired powerups along with health and fuel levels
+Into the Black is an interactive text-based adventure game in which a player controls a spaceship making its way through an unforgiving galaxy.

+Players enter their name to create a profile, which will keep a record of their previous wins and losses.
+Players move their controlled character along a randomized grid of ASCII characters, encountering scripted events along the way.
+Players will need to maintain their fuel and health levels over the course of the journey; running out of either resource will cause the game to end in a loss.
+A player's goal is to reach the beacon, marked with the character "G", at the far end of the map.
+Successfully reaching the beacon will end the game in a victory and automatically submit a record of the game to the database, which will attribute the player's victory to their profile.